We had just finished lunch. It was a hot, lazy afternoon.

 I explained why, and proceeded with pointing out facts, which resulted in my mother becoming aggravated.

 She again shouted: “Don’t talk as if you are so sure about what you know!
 You know nothing!”

-It didn’t end there, his sister, then in the heat of the issue and protests being held because of Duterte allowed Marcos to be buried in the Libingan ng mga Bayani like a thief in the night, posted on Facebook,
+It didn’t stop there.
+His sister, in the heat of the issue and protests because Duterte let Marcos be buried in the Libingan ng mga Bayani like a thief in the night, posted on Facebook,